spf13/spf13-vim/README.md

 you're doing a manual install make sure you don't have a `.emacs` file or back up your existing `.emacs.d` directory manually.

+Don't forget to adjust your `prelude-modules.el` file once the installation is done.
+By default most of the modules that ship with Prelude are not loaded.

 ## Installing Emacs 24

 Obviously to use the Emacs Prelude you have to install Emacs 24